Jeff-Russ/ruby-hash-for-js/README.md

 - `h.set(key, value)` assigns a new value to existing key or creates a new one.
 TODO: make all-uppercase keys create constants automatically.
 - `h.set(key, value, 'const')` assigns a new readonly value to existing key or creates a new one.
 - `h.set(innerhash_name, hash_obj)` creates a new key with innerhash_name and assigns it to the result of running `new Hash(hash_obj)`.
 - `h.set(function_variable)` adds a new method to the Hash object as non-enumerable and write-protected.
+TODO: test this
 - `h.set(function(...){...})` Same as above.
 - `h.const(key, value)` Same as `h.set(key, value, 'const')`